JPGrafeen/485-Final-Project/design_specification.md

  	 	- void MessageToCache   // Used to simulate communication to our upper level cache. ex: L2 eviction "back invalidation"

  	 		- Each of these functions have an example stub in the project specification pdf.
+ 	 		- The print statement styling should be preserved in the switch from C to C++.

+Pseudo-PRLU:

+	The same function used in Homework 5 should be updated for 8-way set associativity and added as void update_PLRU(unsigned int Index, unsigned int Way)

 Output: